 There are modern observations that actually prove the complete opposite of the gateway theory.
 Cannabis is potentially associated with the healing of drug addictions in those with opioid dependency.
 This means it could actually be favourable in getting people off harder drugs.

 Now, we can revisit the topic of alcohol and tobacco.
-For a long time, marijuana has been given the label of the gateway drug, when it is statistically more common that before marijuana use a person will experiment with tobacco and marijuana.
+For a long time, weed has been given the label of the gateway drug, when it is statistically more common that before cannabis use a person will experiment with tobacco and cannabis.
 This means we could just as easily throw the gateway theory onto tobacco or alcohol, but the media has never dared to state such a thing.

 For heaven’s sake, legalize it!

-So the bottom line is that a responsible marijuana user is not likely to encourage the use of harder drugs, and this is especially apparent when we stop for a moment to observe the global marijuana community and their message.
+So the bottom line is that a responsible cannabis user is not likely to encourage the use of harder drugs, and this is especially apparent when we stop for a moment to observe the global cannabis community and their message.